bigrixin/COVID19Web/README.md

 :) another better solution is using Google API.

 - The system will automatically stop if the app service quota exceeds due to a large number of visits.
 It maybe would be taking up to 24 hours to reset.
+- The search data result may be different, due to the data update time of each website is not synchronized.